 Hands Releasing the Golf Club for Maximum Power

-A direct consequence of this flex of the knees is that Tiger’s hands drop vertically towards his trail (right) hip, flattening his swing plane and positioning him perfectly for a full and powerful release of the clubhead through the ball.
+A direct consequence of this flex of the knees is that Tiger’s hands drop vertically towards his trail hip, flattening his swing plane and positioning him perfectly for a full and powerful release of the clubhead through the ball.

-This flattening of the plane is seen in the swings of almost all good players, and contrasts starkly with the steepening of the plane and “casting” of the club that robs so many handicap players of distance and accuracy.
+This flattening of the swing plane is seen in the swings of almost all good players, and contrasts starkly with the steepening of the plane and “casting” of the club that robs so many handicap players of distance and accuracy.

 Now, we’re not saying that everyone can aspire to the standard of play of Tiger and the top tour pros - at least not without spending countless hours on the practice range.

 But we do say that a few relatively simple technical changes can make an enormous difference in your performance and enjoyment of the game.
+The GOAT Drill system was built around exactly these principles — giving everyday golfers a structured path to elite-level movement patterns.

 Now Click Here for More on How You Can Build a Swing Like Tiger Woods